-WASHINGTON, D.C. -- With hurricane season officially beginning June 1, officials of the Federal Emergency Management Agency (FEMA) are encouraging renters and property owners -- especially those in Atlantic and Gulf Coast states -- to purchase flood insurance policies now to provide financial protection from floodwaters and storm surge.
+Washington, DC -- With hurricane season officially starting today and continuing through November, officials of FEMA are encouraging renters and property owners--especially those in Atlantic and Gulf Coast states--to purchase flood insurance policies now to provide financial protection from floodwaters and storm surge.

 The National Flood Insurance Program (NFIP), administered by FEMA, makes federally backed flood insurance available in communities that adopt and enforce floodplain management ordinances to reduce future flood losses.
-Currently, more than 4.1 million policies representing over $485 billion worth of coverage are in force in more than 19,000 participating communities.
+Currently, more than 4.2 million policies representing $524 billion worth of coverage are in force in more than 19,000 participating communities.

 "Flood insurance may be purchased through most insurance companies and licensed insurance agents," said Jo Ann Howard, administrator of the Federal Insurance Administration, the part of FEMA that manages the NFIP.

 Howard said the maximum coverage amounts for a single-family home are $250,000 for the structure and $100,000 for its contents.
 Renters may also purchase up to $100,000 of coverage for their personal belongings.
 Maximum coverages for businesses are $500,000 for buildings and $500,000 for contents.